Molesworth Street, Wellington: Wai-titi Landing

-At the southern end of Molesworth Street at its intersection with Lambton Quay, just outside the parlimentary precinct, stand two pouwhenua in a small planted area.
+At the southern end of Molesworth Street at its intersection with Lambton Quay, just outside the parliamentary precinct, stand two pouwhenua in a small planted area.
 In pre-European times the site was on the shoreline and was a landing place for canoes (waka).
-The name Wai-titi refers to a small stream which ran between Kumutoto pa and Pipitea pa.
+The name Wai-titi refers to a small stream which ran between Kumutoto Pā and Pipitea Pā.
 The sculpture was designed by Ra Vincent and gifted to Wellington by the Wellington Tenths Trust to represent partnership between the city and the Te Āti Awa tribe which came to Wellington from Taranaki in the nineteenth century.
 Wellington City Council paid $200,000 towards the project.

 The two pouwhenua are 6.3 m high and made of white cement and marble.
 They represent waka prows: traditionally waka were placed upright in the ground at the end of a journey.
 Carved onto the pouwhenua are figures representing the people of the land and a kōwhai design representing the spirit of the land.
 The sculptures and parklet were officially opened on 13 December 2004 by the then Prime Minister Helen Clark, Wellington Mayor Kerry Prendergast and Tenths Trust representatives.

 Crowds at a ceremony at the temporary cenotaph at the foot of Molesworth Street, 1928.